 HR management software is the modern answer to having a traditional HR team in place.
-The HR software of today can potentially take over the entire human resources department, other than factors like culture management.
-In addition, they can be used for tax purposes (to fill out and pay tax dues).
-I recommend checking out Gusto.
-They have a 1 month free trial.
+The HR software of today can take over the entire human resources department, other than factors like culture management.
+In addition, you can use them for tax purposes (to fill out and pay tax dues).
+We recommend checking out Gusto as they have a 1 month free trial.

 Use HR software to store and provide multiple levels of access to employment paperwork.
-The HR software used for such application usually operates in a single database, and stores all the files in one place.
-Simply provide your employees access to this database and set their data clearance level to prevent any misuse.
+The HR software used for such application operates in a single database, and stores all the files in one place.
+Provide your employees access to this database and set their data clearance level to prevent any misuse.

 Your new hires should feel welcome, and not burdened with obligations as soon as they join.

 Make sure your paperwork reflects that, and doesn't put your new hires off.
-Not only will that leave a bad impression of the company, but it'll keep candidates from trusting you with their information in the future.
+It will not just leave a bad impression of the company, but also helps candidates from trusting you with their information in the future.

 Josh Fechter is the founder of HR.University.
 He’s a certified HR professional and has managed global teams across 5 different continents including their benefits and payroll.
 You can connect with him on LinkedIn here.